Wednesday, May 24, 2023

 Forty good years, sixty bad years.
 We can do better.
 It should be easy to do better.
 The graph provides clues:

-2. When the plotted line gets too high, prosperity gives way to troubled times.
+2. When the plotted line gets too high, prosperity gives way to hard times.

-3. In troubled times, there is no relief until the plotted line is low enough for prosperity to begin again.
+3. In hard times, there is no relief until the plotted line is low enough for prosperity to begin again.

 These things, the graph shows.
-What the graph does not show is that the Republican "debt ceiling" strategy, by forcibly reducing federal spending, will ceteris paribus increase the private-to-public debt ratio and move us away from the low that we need to reach so that prosperity can begin again.
+What the graph does not show is that political "debt ceiling" strategies, by forcibly reducing federal spending, will ceteris paribus increase the private-to-public debt ratio and move us away from the low that we need to reach so that prosperity can begin again.

 1 comment: